-The Southern Connecticut State University Police department has been in operation for over 25 years.
-We provide police services to the university population of over 13,000 faculty, staff, and students.
+The Southern Connecticut State University Police department has been an organized police department since 1982.
+We provide police services to the university population of over 12,000 faculty, staff, and students.
 There are approximately 3,000 students residing on the campus.
-Our campus is located in New Haven, Connecticut, on 150 acres, which include nine high-rise residence halls, 36 other buildings, sports fields, 12 parking lots, a 600-space parking garage, and a 450-space residence garage.
+Our campus is located in New Haven, Connecticut, on 171 acres, which include nine high-rise residence halls, 36 other buildings, sports fields, 12 parking lots, and three parking garages: a 1200-car garage, a 600-space garage, and a 450-space residence garage.

 University Police personnel has increased to a present level of 27 police officers, which includes the chief of police, deputy chief of police, one lieutenant, four sergeants, one detective, and 19 patrol officers.
-There are also five dispatchers, one building and grounds officers, and 66 University Assistants.
+There are also five dispatchers and 18 University Assistants.
 The university police also are responsible for the shuttle service.

-During the past 24 years, the Southern Police Department has had three directors of public safety: Chief Donald Hasbrook, Chief John Prokop, and the current director, Chief Joseph Dooley.
+During the past 37 years, the Southern Police Department has had three directors of public safety: Chief Donald Hasbrook, Chief John Prokop, and the current director, Chief Joseph Dooley.
 Chief Dooley was appointed to his post on June 9, 2006.
 The department is a full-service police department that has evolved along with the needs of the university.
-It began with 24 full-time employees and has increased to the present number of 34, including the director of public safety, associate director of public safety, a lieutenant, four sergeants, a detective, 20 officers, a building and grounds patrol officer, five dispatchers, and an administrative assistant.
-There are also 66 University Assistants that fill part-time positions, such as parking lot attendants and the Buley Library security attendant.
+It began with 24 full-time employees and has increased to the present number of 33, including the director of public safety, associate director of public safety, a lieutenant, four sergeants, a detective, 20 officers, five dispatchers, and an administrative assistant.
+There are also 18 University Assistants that fill part-time positions, such as parking lot attendants and the Buley Library security attendant.

 The university police dispatch communication center is the 24/7 liaison among the university population, general public, administration, and field units of the university police.
-The communications center monitors more than 20,000 Simplex alarm points; 5,000 ADT alarm points; 5,000 campus phone extensions in the 911 phone system; and 25 CCTV monitors in addition to daily radio activity of 50 University Assistants, 27 sworn uniformed officers, seven shuttle buses, and trades and custodial staff.
-The center also monitors and responds to phone activity originating from the more than 225 direct-dial campus extensions which include 63 emergency blue phones.
+The communications center monitors more than 20,000 Simplex alarm points; 5,000 alarm points; 5,000 campus phone extensions in the 911 phone system; and over 500 security cameras, in addition to daily radio activity of 18 University Assistants, 27 sworn uniformed officers, and nine shuttle buses.
+The center also monitors and responds to phone activity originating from direct-dial campus extensions and approximately 100 emergency blue-light phones.
 The five dispatch telecommunications operators are certified by the State of Connecticut in emergency telecommunications and COLLECT training and receive additional periodic training in areas such as Power-phone, Hazmat, emergency preparedness, homeland security issues, and customer service, to name a few.

-The Honor Guard officially began in 2007 it's purpose is to serve the Southern Community and provide fellowship.
-The unit is comprised of eight Police Personnel and does both indoor and outdoor events.
+The Honor Guard officially began in 2007.
+Its purpose is to serve the Southern Community during university events and police functions.
+The unit is comprised of police personnel and serves at both indoor and outdoor events.